I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Or a vessel of state and pleasure, lavishly equipped for ceremonial and processional use.

-n A flat-bottomed boat, usually towed, for carrying bulk cargo.
+n A flat-bottomed boat, usually towed or pushed, often in trains, for carrying bulk cargo.

 They “stand on their heads and feed by waving their legs in the water and kicking sewage into their mouths.”